deepqmc/deepqmc/doc/api.rst

 Graph neural networks
 ---------------------

-A graph neural network is the most important component of the neural network Ansatz.
+A graph neural network is the most important component of the neural network wave function ansatz.
-This module implements the most useful GNNs used in deep QMC.
+This module implements a general gnn framework, that can be configured to obtain a variety of different ansatzes.

 Graphs
 ~~~~~~

-This submodule implements the basic functionality for working with (truncated) graphs.
+This submodule implements the basic functionality for working with graphs.

 .. automodule:: deepqmc.gnn.graph